MeeremansMarguerite/MSC-Differentiation-Quantification/README.md

 ### Chondrogenic – Alcian Blue staining
 >  * The macro ‘VetSCRU_AlcianBlue’ is designed to detect the amount of glycosaminoglycans (GAGs) in the image based on Alcian Blue staining, with Nuclear Fast Red counterstaining.
+>  * Additionally, an area in µm^2 is givin for every pellet, based on a fitting ellipse (drawn manually).
 >  * After background correction, you need to manually cut the image to the borders of the pellet, to avoid taking the area of the full slide in account.
 >  * The 'Color deconvolution 2' plugin distinguish 3 colours.
 We will use 2, being blue = GAGs, pink/red= nuclear fast red.
->  * The results contain: the % GAG of the full image, % H, area (µm2) GAG and area (µm2) H. The chondrogenic capacity of the MSC can be calculated by dividing the % GAG/area GAG by the %H /area H, respectively, to account for the difference in cell numbers.
+>  * The results contain: area of the pellet (µm2), the % GAG of the cut image, % H, area (µm2) GAG and area (µm2) H. The chondrogenic capacity of the MSC can be calculated by dividing the % GAG/area GAG by the %H /area H, respectively, to account for the difference in cell numbers.
+>  * Additionally, for chondrogenic differentiation a difference between differentiated and undifferentiated pellet area can be detected.
 >  * Comparison with negative controls, undifferentiated cells in expansion medium in pellet culture is possible.
->  * Additionally, you can compare with a positive control (cartilage sample) if desired.

 ### Osteogenic – Alizarin Red staining
 >  * The macro ‘VetSCRU_AlizarinRed’ is designed to detect calcium deposits based on Alizarin Red staining.